fbristow/rippledoc/doc/rationale-and-benefits.md

  #.
 Your docs are formatted in Markdown (with some Pandoc
     enhancements).
-Pretty much everyone already knows Markdown (it's used on Reddit, Stackoverflow, GitLab, GitHub, in many README's and blogs, etc.).
+Pretty much everyone already knows Markdown (it's used on Reddit, Stackoverflow, GitLab, GitHub, Discourse forums, in many README's and blogs, etc.).
 Potential contributors will not have to learn any new markup formats or complicated tools to contribute to your docs.

     Another benefit of using Markdown is that it looks great as plain text in your editor.
 Easy to read, easy to write, easy syntax to